jrandj/aws-security-specialty/README.md

 1. Given a description of a workload, analyze the access control configuration for AWS services and make recommendations that reduce risk.

+    * IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
+For each instance of a resource shared outside of your account, Access Analyzer generates a finding.
+Findings include information about the access and the external principal granted to it.

+    * Access Analyzer analyzes only policies applied to resources in the same AWS Region where it's enabled.
+To monitor all resources in your AWS environment, you must create an analyzer to enable Access Analyzer in each Region where you're using supported AWS resources.

 1. Given a description how an organization manages their AWS accounts, verify security of their root user.

+    * The root user is the first and only identity that exists when you create an AWS account.
+You login by using the email address you signed up for that account with and the password you set.
+The root user has a password to access the console, and optionally access keys (access key IDs and secret access keys) for accessing the APIs.
+The AWS account root user has full access to everything in your account, and it can even close the account.

+    * The following best practises are recommended for the root account:
+        * Remove access keys (delete or deactivate).
+Access keys cannot have MFA devices linked to them, so if you were to leave them accidentally somewhere public then anyone can immediately use them.
+        * A virtual or hardware (hardware is preferred) MFA device should be added to your root user to provide an additional layer of authentication.
+Note that if someone attempts to use the recovery process to gain access to the root account the security of the email address and phone number associated with the account becomes important.
+        * Don't use the root user.
+Only a few tasks require using the root user.
+These tasks include closing your AWS account, viewing certain tax invoices, restoring IAM user permissions, changing or cancelling your AWS Support plan, registering as a seller in the Reserved Instance Marketplace, configuring an Amazon S3 bucket to enable MFA Delete, editing or deleting an Amazon S3 bucket policy that includes an invalid VPC ID, or to signing up for GovCloud.
+        * Use either individual IAM users or a centralised identity provider (such as using IAM federation and AWS SSO) instead of root.
+        * Configure AWS account alternate contacts.
+        * Setup a CloudFormation SNS topic and CloudWatch event to send a notification based on root user logins.

     * If the root user has left, several tasks are required.
 A new root user password with a strong password policy should be created.
 The previous MFA should be deleted and recreated.
 Any root user Access Key ID and Secret Access Key should be deleted.
 Other user accounts should be checked and deleted if not legitimate.

 1. Given your organization’s compliance requirements, determine when to apply user policies and resource policies.

+    * A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
+When you create a permissions policy to restrict access to a resource, you can choose an identity-based policy or a resource-based policy.

+    * Identity-based policies are attached to an IAM user, group, or role.
+These policies let you specify what that identity can do (its permissions).

+    * Resource-based policies are attached to a resource.
+For example, you can attach resource-based policies to Amazon S3 buckets, Amazon SQS queues, VPC endpoints, and AWS Key Management Service encryption keys.

+    * For a request to which only permissions policies apply, AWS first checks all policies for a Deny.
+If one exists, then the request is denied.
+Then AWS checks for each Allow.
+If **at least one policy** statement allows the action in the request, the request is allowed.
+It doesn't matter whether the Allow is in the identity-based policy or the resource-based policy.

+    * This logic applies **only when** the request is made within a single AWS account.
+For requests made from one account to another, the requester in Account A must have an identity-based policy that allows them to make a request to the resource in Account B. Also, the resource-based policy in Account B must allow the requester in Account A to access the resource.
+There **must be policies in both accounts that allow** the operation, otherwise the request fails.

 1. Within an organization’s policy, determine when to federate a directory services to IAM.

     * The AWS Security Toke Service (STS) provides a SAML token after authenticating against an LDAP directory (such as AD).
 Once we have the token, any attempt to access an AWS resource will go via IAM first to check the token.

 1. Design a scalable authorization model that includes users, groups, roles, and policies.

+    * A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
+When you create a permissions policy to restrict access to a resource, you can choose an identity-based policy or a resource-based policy.

 1. Identify and restrict individual users of data and AWS resources.